 |Cause||insufficient lactase, an enzyme necessary to break down milk sugar (lactose)||allergic reaction to milk proteins|

 |Symptoms||diarrhea, gas, bloating, abdominal pain, weight loss in children||gastrointestinal symptoms (nausea, vomiting, diarrhea, stomach cramps), hives, rashes, watery eyes, runny nose, wheezing, coughing, anaphylaxis|

 |Comments||typically can consume small amounts of dairy without problems, and might be able to increase milk products by adding lactase to the diet||must avoid all dairy products and dairy-containing ingredients|

 It is difficult to get exact numbers on lactose intolerance prevalence, since most data uses self-reported statistics which tend to be more subjective than objective.
 However, as a general rule, lactose intolerance is less common in those of European descent, and more common in those of African, Hispanic, or Asian descent.
-Young children of all ethnic backgrounds are less likely to be lactose intolerant than adults, as the chances of developing it increase with age.

 Individuals with lactose intolerance are unable to break down all the lactose they ingest into its absorbable simple sugars (galactose and glucose).
 Instead, the lactose molecules pass through the gastrointestinal tract intact and cause uncomfortable symptoms.
 These can include abdominal pain, bloating, cramping, gurgling sounds in the digestive system (borborygmi), gas (flatulence) and diarrhea, and can lead to weight loss in children.
 Symptoms typically begin within thirty minutes to two hours after eating foods that contain lactose.